A look at high-profile police-related deaths of US blacks | Taiwan News

-A Minnesota jury is deliberating in the manslaughter trial of a police officer who shot a black motorist to death seconds after the motorist informed him he was carrying a gun.
+A Minnesota police officer was acquitted of manslaughter Friday in the fatal shooting of Philando Castile, a black motorist who had just informed the officer that he was carrying a gun.

-Officer Jeronimo Yanez, who is Latino, is charged in the July death of Philando Castile, a 32-year-old school cafeteria worker whom Yanez had pulled over in a St. Paul suburb.
-Yanez said he thought Castile resembled a robbery suspect, and that once stopped, Castile disregarded his commands not to pull out his gun.
+St. Anthony police officer Jeronimo Yanez was also cleared of two lesser charges in the July traffic stop in a St. Paul suburb.
+The case garnered immediate attention because Castile's girlfriend streamed the aftermath live on Facebook.

+Yanez testified that Castile was pulling his gun out of his pocket despite his commands not to do so.
+Prosecutors questioned whether Yanez ever saw the gun.
+Castile had a permit for the firearm.

 The case is among several across the United States in recent years that have increased debate about race and policing.
 Here are some other high-profile deaths of blacks during police encounters: